 How to Make a Basic Ribbon Corset

 This tutorial describes how to make a ribbon corset using actual ribbon.
 It has coutil and boning only on the busk, sides, and grommets.
+This tutorial demonstrates covering the coutil panels with ribbon, but it is an easy design alteration to use regular fabric to cover the coutil panels.

 Materials & Pattern

-Suitable ribbon must be high-quality, and preferrably natural fiber for breathability.
+Suitable ribbon must be high-quality, and preferably natural fiber for breathability.
 It must have a lot of strength when pulled on.
 It needs to be at least 1.5″ (4cm) in width, but wider will work better.
 For this corset I used 2.25″ wide double-face satin ribbon.
 If you want to use a ribbon that is not sturdy enough to be used alone (like some brocade ribbons), it can still be used if it is backed with a sturdy ribbon.
+You will need a sturdy ribbon the same width or slightly thinner than your decorative ribbon.

 Cutting the Materials

-I marked each piece with the center (noted with a dash) and the ribbon bounding marks.
-For the center panel, I marked both sides of two of the pieces so I can more easily reference the marks when lining up the ribbons.
-I also marked the top end of each panel to help keep them from getting flipped.
+For the side panels I marked both sides of two of the pieces so I can more easily reference the marks when lining up the ribbons.
+The coutil will be completely covered in the finished garment, so I don’t need to worry about making marks in hidden locations.
+I also marked the top end of each panel with an arrow to help keep them from getting flipped.

 When creating a corset in this style, make as many written notes on these panels as you need to in order to keep them clear for yourself.
 The pieces are all so similar that it is VERY easy to confuse which is which, and what is up and down.